datahubio/tutorial/README.md

 More on how to create charts and tables later, but now, this must be coming from somewhere, right?

-### What is a DataHub Next project?
+### What is a DataHub project?

-A DataHub Next project is simply a GitHub repo with a README and, potentially, data files.
+A DataHub project is simply a GitHub repo with a README and, potentially, data files.
 That's right: you can take advantage of everything that GitHub offers in terms of revisioning, changes history and so on and transform your repo into a data rich document.

 Imagine how cool it would be to store your reports, datasets and analysis in this format.
 Now, let's learn how to actually do it.

 ## Create a GitHub repo

 First, create a repo under your organization or user in GitHub.
-DataHub Next currently does not support private repos, make sure this new repo is public and that your main branch is named "main" (updates on this coming soon).
+DataHub currently does not support private repos, make sure this new repo is public and that your main branch is named "main" (updates on this coming soon).

 ## Push a README.md file to the repo